 The last day of the postponement period.
 If you have postponed automatic enrolment of any of your staff you must formally assess them on the deferral date and if they qualify, you must enrol them into your QWPS immediately.

-The earnings threshold above which, when combined with age criteria, a person qualifies as an eligible jobholder.
-The auto enrolment earning trigger is currently £10,000 per year in tax year 2018-2019.
+The earnings threshold above which, when combined with age criteria, a person qualifies as an eligible jobholder: the current threshold is £10,000 per year (tax year 2023-24).

-Any worker who earns more than the auto enrolment earnings trigger (£6,032 year in tax year 2018-2019) and is aged between 22 and State Pension age is classified as an ‘eligible jobholder’ and qualifies for (mandatory) automatic enrolment.
+Any worker who earns more than the auto enrolment earnings trigger of £10,000 per year (tax year 2023-24) and is aged between 22 and State Pension age is classified as an ‘eligible jobholder’ and qualifies for (mandatory) automatic enrolment.

 Enrol (into a pension scheme)

 Once you have formally assessed your staff they must be enrolled into your QWPS by sending your pension provider the information needed to make them active members.
 You have six weeks from your staging date to do this.

 Any worker who earns less than the ‘lower earnings limit’ of the ‘qualifying earnings band’ (£6,240 per year in tax year 2023-24) does not qualify for auto enrolment or have the right to opt in, but they are entitled to ask you to enrol them into a pension scheme.
 This does not have to be the QWPS and you are not obliged to make employer contributions.